Read This First

 Prompt 1: Describe the causal interplay between 1) conventional denotations of terms that end up in dictionaries and 2) stipulated denotations of terms in attempts to bring the stipulated denotation into conventional acceptance.

-The central claim is this: The causal interplay between conventional denotations of terms (as found in dictionaries) and stipulated denotations (as proposed by individuals or groups for specific purposes) involves a dynamic and often complex process of language evolution and negotiation.
+In plain terms: The causal interplay between conventional denotations of terms (as found in dictionaries) and stipulated denotations (as proposed by individuals or groups for specific purposes) involves a dynamic and often complex process of language evolution and negotiation.

 Conventional denotations of terms are established through widespread and consistent usage within a language community.
 These definitions are descriptive, capturing the way words are used in real-life contexts.
 Dictionaries document these usages, providing a snapshot of language at a particular time.
 The inclusion and definition of words in dictionaries are based on extensive research into their usage, reflecting the language as it is, rather than prescribing how it should be.